mengdehong/LexAI/CONFIGURING.md

 2. Optionally override the model name per operation.
 Leaving the field blank falls back to the provider’s default model.
 3. Model changes are saved when the input loses focus.

+### Provider Presets

+LexAI includes three starter presets in the UI by default:

+- OpenAI (id: openai)
+- Google Gemini (id: gemini)
+- Ollama (OpenAI-compatible, id: ollama, baseUrl: http://localhost:11434/v1)

+These are editable; you may add more entries for other OpenAI-compatible endpoints.

 ## Environment Variables Reference

 Environment variables are resolved after Stronghold and are useful for CI/CD, shared environments, or when you do not want to persist credentials locally.